Free field construction of Heterotic string compactified on Calabi-Yau manifolds of Berglund-Hubsch type in the Batyrev-Borisov combinatorial approach: Introduction

 Heterotic string approach to unifying Quantum gravity theory and Grand Unified Gauge Theory in 10 dimensions was proposed in \cite{GHMR,CHSW}.
 In \cite{Gep} (see also \cite {BLT}) a conjecture was put forward about the equivalence of the compactification of $6$ dimensions of $10$-dimensional spacetime on Calabi-Yau manifolds and the compactification on $N=2$ SCFT with total central charge $c=9$.

 The construction of Heterotic string Gepner models starts as a product of two CFTs with the critical central charges.
 Namely, they are the product of a left-handed fermionic string obtained from an $N=1$ CFT whose extra 6 dimensions are compactified into a product of minimal $N=2$ SCFT models with a total central charge of $9$, and a right-handed bosonic string whose extra $9$ dimensions are also compactified onto a product of minimal models.
-The remaining $13$ right dimensions form a torus of the algebra $E(8)\times SO(10)$.
+The remaining $13$ right dimensions are compactified on the torus of the algebra $E(8)\times SO(10)$.

 As a result of the construction, these models obtain the space-time $N=1$ supersymmetry, arising from the GSO reduction on the left side, and the gauge symmetry $E(8)\times E(6)$, arising from a similar reduction on the right side.